Catcoder139/2406113-2403312-2404839-2400964---MA2806-Final-Project/Readme.md

 	Forming classes to generate collectibles, managing character-collectible interactions and timer. o	Yasmin: Player class and movement.
-	Forming classes to generate the player, management of different player sprites and movement/controls for the character. o	Marta: Illustration and coding audio.
+	Forming classes to generate the player, management of different player sprites and movement/controls for the character. o	Marta: Illustration, coding image assets and coding audio assets.
 	Illustrating background images, player sprites, platform images and collectibles.
+Adding the code that displays the visual assets.
 Coding audio into each level and adding sound effects such as jumping noises.